josschavezf/josschavezf/content/authors/admin/_index.md

 ---

-I am a mexican P.hD.
+I am a mexican Ph.D.
 Student at the Biotechnology Institute-UNAM in Merino's [Lab](https://biocomputo.ibt.unam.mx) focused on bioinformatics analysis of transcriptional regulators in bacteria.

 I have used [R](https://www.r-project.org) programming language during the last 4 years and since 2018 started developing my own packages.
 I have received scholarships from Bioconductor and RStudio to present my work as a developer at BioC Conference 2019 and 2020, and for RStudioConf 2020.